We don’t support this browser anymore.

 Our view

-Diving into the business, its largest division, GKN Automotive, remains the driving force behind the group's improved performance.
-It produces drivetrain components, which are effectively a group of parts that connect a car's engine to the wheels and various other parts of the car to help drive it into motion.
+Its largest division, GKN Automotive, remains the driving force behind the group's performance.
+It produces drivetrain components, which are a group of parts that connect a car's engine to the wheels and other parts of the car.

 The group's got market-leading positions on many of these components.
-It serves around 90% of global car manufacturers, with the group's parts finding their way onto around half of these manufacturer's cars.
-And because of the wide variety of car manufacturers this division works with, revenues are spread across multiple geographies which helps to diversify some risk if certain markets slow down for any reason.
+It serves around 90% of global car manufacturers, with the group's parts finding their way onto around half of these manufacturers’ cars.
+And because of the wide variety of car manufacturers this division works with, revenues are spread across multiple geographies.
+This helps to diversify some risk if certain markets slow down for any reason.

 Dowlais key facts